MicrosoftDocs/Viva/Viva/pulse/setup-admin-access/set-up-in-app-pulse-experience.md

 1. In the **Manage** tab, go to the **Privacy** tab.
 2. Under the **Minimum number of responses required to see feedback** section,  you can select a value between 3 and 25 using either the carrot or typing in the value.
-3. The value will be auto-saved.
+3. The value is auto-saved.

 ### Customized privacy policy link

 You can add your company’s privacy policy to be shown in the app in place of the Microsoft privacy statement.
-This change will be reflected in the common navigation header (top right ellipses).
-When the user clicks on **Privacy**, they will be taken to your company’s privacy policy.
+This change is reflected in the common navigation header (top right ellipses).
+When the user clicks on **Privacy**, they are taken to your company’s privacy policy.
 To customize the privacy statement:

 1. In the **Manage** tab, go to the **Privacy** tab.
 2. Under the **Customize privacy policy statement** section, in the text box labeled **Link to privacy policy statement**, type or paste a link to your company’s privacy statement to be shown in the app in place of the Microsoft privacy statement.
-3. The value will be auto-saved.
+3. The value is auto-saved.

 ### Diagnostic data

 There are two types of data that we collect: Required Diagnostic Data (RDD) and Optional Diagnostic Data (ODD).
-By default, ODD and RDD will be enabled.
+By default, ODD and RDD are enabled.
 As an Admin, you can go into the Admin Center in the Viva Pulse app and de-enable the collection of diagnostic data.
-Once collection of diagnostic data has been de-enabled, previously collected data for the tenant will still be available, but additional data will no longer be collected.
+Once collection of diagnostic data has been de-enabled, previously collected data for the tenant is still available, but additional data is no longer collected.

 * Required Diagnostic Data: Telemetry collected to help us make product improvements and provide enhanced information to help us detect, diagnose, and remediate issues.
 * Optional Diagnostic Data: Telemetry gathered to ensure the customers are secure, up to date, and performing as expected.